Wilhelman/Temple-Escape/README.md

 * Player and enemy animations are read from an xml file.
 * Spawn enemy points are created with Tiled and read from the tmx file of the map.
 * Pause menu impelmented.
-* You can change game language (dictionary read froma an xml file) in settings: english, spanish, catalan... and even klingon if you don't belong to our planet!
+* You can change game language (dictionary read from an xml file) in settings: english, spanish, catalan... and even klingon if you don't belong to our planet!

 ## Team members